Alain-Kay/Alain-Kay/README.md

 - 👋 Hi, I’m @Alain-Kay
-- 👀 I’m interested in software development, specifically Web and data analysis
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning laravel.
 - 💞️ I’m looking to collaborate on web projects (Laravel).
-- 📫 How to reach me kazadikayumba@gmail.com, +243972038225

 <!---
 Alain-Kay/Alain-Kay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.